Injury / Pain

 • Trauma to the front, back, or side of the knee (which may happen during a high-contact sport or car accident).

-The injuries may vary in severity from a mild ligament tear (grade I), moderate ligament tear (grade II), and complete or severe ligament tear (grade III).
+The injuries may vary in severity from a mild ligament tear (grade I), moderate ligament tear (grade II), to a complete or severe ligament tear (grade III).
 And they may carry symptoms like swelling, pain, bruising, and in some cases, a popping noise.

 What’s the best knee brace for my ligament injury?